anandshivam44/DevOpsAutomation/LinuxCommands.md

 ![sed](images/sed.png)
 ___
 #### soft link ln -s
 Softlinks are like Desktop shortcuts you had in your Windows PC.
 They point to a file.
-They just store the path of another file and pretend to behaves like the original file but they aren't.
+They just store the path of another file and pretend to behave like the original file but they aren't.
-Softlinks are called symbolic links. size of a softlink is in bytes or KB because they just store path of a file.
-If you delete the actual file in the disk then the softlink file will be pointing to null(nothing) and will have no relevance.
+Softlinks are called symbolic links. size of a soft link is in bytes or KB because they just store the path of a file.
+If you delete the actual file in the disk then the soft link file will be pointing to null(nothing) and will have no relevance.

 ```bash
 # ln -s {source-filename} {symbolic-filename}